Portfolio manager

 A portfolio manager (PM) is a professional responsible for making investment decisions and carrying out investment activities on behalf of vested individuals or institutions.
-Clients invest their money into the PM's investment policy for future growth, such as a retirement fund, endowment fund, or education fund.
+Clients invest their money for future growth, such as a retirement fund, endowment fund, or education fund.
 PMs work with a team of analysts and researchers and are responsible for establishing an investment strategy, selecting appropriate investments, and allocating each investment properly towards an investment fund or asset management vehicle.

 Model

 Modern portfolio theory suggests a diversified portfolio of shares and other asset classes (such as debt in corporate bonds, treasury bonds, or money market funds) will realise more predictable returns if there is prudent market regulation.

 In the 1950s, Harry Markowitz, an American economist, developed the modern portfolio theory.
 Jack Treynor (1961, 1962), William F. Sharpe (1964), John Lintner (1965) and Jan Mossin (1966) later build the Capital Asset Pricing Model (CAPM) on the theory of Markowitz.
 Nowadays, the CAPM is one of the primary portfolio management tools.
 The formula calculates the potential return percentage of an investment vehicle based on its vested risk appetite.
 The formula is: